CMPSC-102-Allegheny-College-Fall-2022/final_project/README.md

   * To learn and understand a mathematical concept
   * To learn and understand how to write the concept into computer code.
-  * To gain experience in demonstrating concepts using code.
+  * To gain experience in communication while demonstrating concepts using code.

 ## Timeline